-The cost estimates provided here are for alternatives comparison purposes only they are not to be used for budgeting purposes.
-Capital costs for the NPS preferred alternative are estimated at \$16.5 to \$21.2 million.
-In addition to items mentioned for the no-action alternative, this includes costs for a new trailhead, trails, access road, improvements at Medano Ranch, cooperative entrance station, fee booth, associated utilities, and bison fence removal.
-Life cycle costs over 25 years, which include staff, maintenance, and operations costs (as well as capital costs), are estimated at \$44.9 to \$49.6 million.
+The cost estimates provided here are for alternatives comparison purposes only-they are not to be used for budgeting purposes.
+Capital costs for the NPS preferred alternative are estimated at \$16.2 to \$21.2 million.
+In addition to items mentioned for the no-action alternative, this includes costs for a new trailhead, trails, access road, improvements at

+Medano Ranch, cooperative contact station, fee booth, associated utilities, and bison fence removal.
+Life cycle costs over the 15- to 20-year life of the plan, which include staff, maintenance, and operations costs (as well as capital costs), are estimated at \$44.6 to \$49.6 million.
 More information on costs is provided in appendix F.